Cowlephant/AzureAspNetCoreAngularSeed/README.md

 This assumes the usage of Visual Studio, so some of the files are appropriate only for that IDE.

+I will attempt to update this repository as updates come along for ASP.NET Core, Angular and Angular Material.

 ## Getting Started

 ### 1. Customize Project Name